woko54/roboclaw/README.md

 In contrast to his code I implemented only funktions for motor positioning.

-It can be user for communication with [Roboclaw](https://www.basicmicro.com//) motor controllers.
+It can be used for communication with [Roboclaw](https://www.basicmicro.com//) motor controllers.

 The manual can be downloaded here: https://downloads.basicmicro.com/docs/roboclaw_user_manual.pdf